aditya123473892/wagtail/Slack.md

 When posting to the group, please be respectful of people's time and attention - remember that this is a community resource, not a tech support hotline.
 In particular, please avoid using **@here** notifications, unless your message _absolutely_ needs the attention of several hundred people!

+## Code of Conduct

+Please read the Wagtail [Code of Conduct](https://github.com/wagtail/wagtail/blob/main/CODE_OF_CONDUCT.md).
+We ask that the community members respect and abide by the Code of Conduct.

 ## #support

 Support queries about working with Wagtail should be directed to the #support channel.
 Support is provided by members of the Wagtail community on a voluntary basis, and we cannot guarantee that questions will be answered quickly (or at all).
 If you want to see this resource succeed, please consider sticking around to help out!